Govindcoderr/n8n-template_-_for_RAG/Categorized/Specific Use/MULTI-AGENT Lead/Using-n8n-Workflow-Template-Guide.md

    - Update the logic to scrape URLs and social media profiles.
 4. **Email Scraper Workflow**:
    - Check the email extraction node to ensure deduplication works as expected.
+   - Check the email extraction node to ensure deduplication works as expect

 ---